HardikKSavaliya/BlockChain-Interview/README.md

 A consensus protocol agreed to by all participating members of the business network ensures that the ledger is updated only with network-verified transactions.
 Cryptography ensures tamper-proof security, authentication, and integrity of transactions.
 Smart contracts encapsulate participant terms of agreements for the business that takes place on the network; they are stored on the validating nodes in the blockchain and triggered by transactions.

+# what is ASIC miner?
+An Application Specific Integrated(ASIC) miner is a device that is designed for the sole purpose of crypto mining only.
+Generally, each ASIC miner is constructed to mine a specific algorithm(e.g.SHA256,..).
+So, A SHA256 ASIC miner can mine only that particualar algorithm depdendent coin only.

+# what is block heights?
+Sequential number of block that already connected to blockchain network is called an blockheight.

+# what is an genesis block height?
+it will be 0. eventually intial block of blockchain will be called an genesis block and it will be always 0.

+# what is block reward?
+Block reward means predefined amount of coin and transaction cost of that particular block.
+In bitcoin it is 12.5 as of now in november 2019. it will be halfed at every 210000 successfull block mining.

+# On which algorithm bitcoin blockchain works?
+In SHA256

+# what is consensus algorithm?
+A consensus algorithm is a procedure through which all the peers of the Blockchain network reach a common agreement about the present state of the distributed ledger.
+In this way, consensus algorithms achieve reliability in the Blockchain network and establish trust between unknown peers in a distributed computing environment.
+Essentially, the consensus protocol makes sure that every new block that is added to the Blockchain is the one and only version of the truth that is agreed upon by all the nodes in the Blockchain.

+# Types of consensus algorithm?
+below is some of most popular
+* PoW(proof of work)- Bitcoin, Ethereum(soon to PoS), Litecoin,..
+* PoS(proof of stack)- Peer, Decred,..
+* DPoS(delegated proof of stake)- eos,steemit,..
+* PoA (proof of authority)- ethereum kovan testnet
+* BFT (Byzantine Fault Tolerance)- Hyperledger, Stellar, Ripple,. and many more like PBFT,FBA, DAGs,..